radiantearth/training-data-stac-spec/README.md

+# This repository is archived.
+For the latest specification of STAC training data please refer to label extension in [radiantearth/stac-spec](https://github.com/radiantearth/stac-spec/tree/master/extensions/label) repository.

 # Training Data STAC Profile

 The Training Data STAC Profile is an extension of the SpatioTemporal Asset Catalog core to handle 'training data' assets.